microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

   return { t: u };
 }
 ```

-sometimes, you don't want to link a type, instead, link a prop defined in a type:
+You can also link a property:

 ```ts twoslash
 type Pet = {